Mougins

 Picasso's spirit lives on in the old town, which squeezes between the old city walls: during his lifetime, he invited his friends to Mougins, and they all founded a community of artists who lived and worked here.
 The community has remained, survived and lives on in an impressive way - unlike what we found in Le Castellet or St. Paul de Venice.

-In such a small, old town, one would assume to have seen everything by now: the lovingly maintained houses, the artists who live and work here, the hotels and restaurants, some of which (without envy) are outside our production budget.
-But this assumption is also deceptive.
-We visited the Musée d'Art Classique de Mougins, where more than 800 original exhibits from ancient Egypt, Greece, combined with neo-classical and modern artists are linked and displayed in an exciting way.
-Here you will find names such as Picasso, Matisse, Chagall, Cézanne, Dali, Warhol and many more.
-The presentation of the works of art and, of course, they themselves captivate even the not-really-knowledgeable of this métier.
+In such a small, old place, you would think you had seen everything: the lovingly maintained houses, the artists who live and work here, the hotels and restaurants, some of which are (unenviously) beyond our production budget.
+But even this assumption is deceptive.
+Before the renovation, we visited the Musée d'Art Classique de Mougins, where more than 800 original exhibits from ancient Egypt and Greece are combined with neo-classical and modern artists in an exciting way.
+Here we found names such as Picasso, Matisse, Chagall, Cézanne, Dali, Warhol and many more.

 Finally, a detail that, like the village itself, is exceptional: no matter which route you take to reach the old village, the road ends in a parking lot, because the village is car-free.
 The next surprise is (especially if previously acquainted with St. Paul de Vence) : parking is free.
 And there are two electric golf carts driving around, picking up the confused visitor and dropping him off at the edge of the village.
 And that too costs nothing.
 As may, I think, the tip for the friendly, young people who chauffeur you, be a little more generous.